srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

 3. Redshift COPY Command: COPY, INSERT commands in redshift work seemless when the data type of the columns match or else understanding the error message is even more painful
 4. Install AIRFLOW on local machines is not as easy as it sounds.
 5. Apache Spark SQL and Pyspark solve purpose when there are more **1 million rows**, else better to stick with Python only.
+6. AWS is very powerful and has unlimited potential anyone can tap.
+More importantly need to be careful with the pricing.

 ---
 ***References & Acknowledgements:***